Noise monitoring

 How does it work?

+The noise graph is available for each sensor under sensor details in the apps.
+You can see the noise levels for a specific date and time.
 The black line shows the average noise level, while the grey area shows the maximum and minimum values.

-From the home screen, you get information about the noise level in the last hour as well as what noise threshold you have set up.
+Once Noise monitoring is turned on, you can monitor all noise events in your home.
+From the home screen, you get information about the noise level in the last hour and what noise threshold you have set up.

 What thresholds should I use?